Yale University is home to many amazing dance

 BFMdY welcomes dancers of all levels and

-dance group.
-We are entirely student-run – anyone can join, dance,
+are entirely student-run – anyone can join, dance,

 jazz to hip-hop, and more!
-The music is fresh, the moves
+The music is fresh, the

-are hot, the performances ALWAYS sell out and the
+moves are hot, the performances ALWAYS sell out

-whole experience is just plain fun.
-Here's how to
+and the whole experience is just plain fun.
+Here's

 Attend our beginning-of-semester info session in